• Home

 So, as to not waste space by belaboring the point further, let’s just speak about one of the best-mixed drinks of all time and how you can go about making it.
 Let’s line-item this bad boy, going over it step by step.
 You game?
 If not, have a few Old-Fashioneds; you’ll probably change your mind.

 Whiskey: The brand of whiskey you use isn’t as important as the type.
-We’ll get into this in a bit, but for right now, suffice to say that you should use a bourbon.
+We’ll get into this in a bit, but for right now, suffice it to say that you should use a bourbon.

 You don’t have to go all Hatfields and McCoy’s over whether to pick one from Tennessee or Kentucky.
 Keep your muskets holstered,

 please.
-Just, for the love of all things classical, select bourbon if you want to make a true Old-Fashioned.
+Just for the love of all things classical, select bourbon if you want to make a true Old-Fashioned.

 Bitters: This is an alcohol preparation solution, which means that it was created for the sole purpose of mixing with liquor.
 The better the bitters, the better the Old-Fashioned would taste.